Frequently Asked Questions

 How do we plan a wedding in the parks?

 Weddings are permitted at two of our garden parks.
-Call (937) 275-PARK (7275) and ask for the wedding facilitator at Wegerzyn Gardens MetroPark or Cox Arboretum MetroPark for availability, rates and guidelines.
+Call (937) 275-PARK (7275) and ask for the Permit Coordinator at Wegerzyn Gardens MetroPark or Cox Arboretum MetroPark for availability, rates and guidelines.
 (Weddings are not permitted at Aullwood Garden MetroPark.)
 You also can reserve shelters at nearly every park for weddings and receptions.
 Weddings in non-reservable areas require a special permit.

 How do I plan a special event, 5K or fundraiser in one of the parks?